alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/10-slices-in-Go.md

 Note: In the example in previous section, the capacity increased from  3 to 6 (i.e. doubled) when a new element was added after exceeding the capacity

-## 5. What happens to original array when capacity exceeds
+## 5. What happens when capacity exceeds

 When you append to a slice and its length reaches its capacity, Go allocates a new, bigger underlying array.